thomasafroo/thomasafroo/README.md

+Welcome to my GitHub!
 My name is Thomas, and I'm a Computer Engineering student at the University of British Columbia.